hakobmilan/music-payer-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `component structure`

+Code structured with components
+App.js, Index.js and 7 components with their module.css files

+### `state management`

+State management implemented through React hooks and props, main state is in App.js file, not used Context API or Redux because there was no need, size of the application is not so big.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**